Adding a new user to the server

 The file is the usual place where new users may be added.
 The file is located

-.
-It has a manual page; man users
+in mods-config/files/authorize.
+It has a manual page; man users, or man 5

 formatted and also contains some example entries.

-The comments at the top of the file should also be read.
+The comments at the top of the file should also be read, as they contain additional useful information.

-For testing purposes, add an entry at the top of the file, which will add
+Add an entry at the top of the file to add a user bob, and a "known

 Start the server: